-A major paper by Ding et al published in Nature Climate Change that studied natural and man-made Arctic warming said that “a decades-long natural warming of the Arctic climate might be tied to shifts as far away as the tropical Pacific Ocean.”
+A major paper by Ding et al published in Nature Climate Change that studied natural and man-made Arctic warming said that a decades-long natural warming of the Arctic climate might be tied to shifts as far away as the tropical Pacific Ocean.
 The authors used several climate models and different reanalysis products.
 The models were adjusted to observed wind fields.
-The authors find that “summertime [air] circulation contributes to as much as a 60% of the sea ice loss since 1979” and that “about 50% of the circulation change and the associated warming over Greenland are attributable to internal variability originating from the tropical Pacific Ocean.”
+The authors find that summertime [air] circulation contributes to as much as a 60% of the sea ice loss since 1979 and that about 50% of the circulation change and the associated warming over Greenland are attributable to internal variability originating from the tropical Pacific Ocean.
 They attribute 30-50% of sea ice loss to internal variability.
-The paper concludes “The potentially large contribution of internal variability to sea ice loss over the next 40 years reinforces the importance of natural contributions to sea ice trends over the past several decades.
+The paper concludes The potentially large contribution of internal variability to sea ice loss over the next 40 years reinforces the importance of natural contributions to sea ice trends over the past several decades.
 The similarity of high latitude circulation variability associated with sea ice loss to the teleconnections with the tropical Pacific suggests a contribution of sea ice losses from SST trends across the tropical Pacific Ocean.
 The paper ignored the effects of black carbon on ice and snow.
 See a UK DailyMail article here and the paper here.

 Climate Response Time to Double Carbon Dioxide

 The IPCC 's fifth assessment report claims that equilibrium climate sensitivity (ECS) is likely in the range of 1.5 to 4.5 °C. The ECS is defined as the global average surface temperature change due a doubling of carbon dioxide after allowing the oceans to reach temperature equalization.
 But how long does it take for the oceans to reach equilibrium?
 This can only be estimated by climate models.
 One study gives this graph, which shows the time to temperature equalization for the northern and southern hemispheres.
 It shows that 95% of the equilibrium temperature response occurs in about 900 years in the northern hemisphere and 3300 years in the southern hemisphere.
 Global temperature will reach 95% of temperature equalization due to a doubling of CO2 in about 2200 years.
-See the paper “Time Scales of Climate Response” here.
+See the paper Time Scales of Climate Response here.
 The value of money at a 4% real discount rate declines to 0.0000000000000002% in 1000 years.
 Events on these time scales are irrelevant to current policy decisions, so the IPCC 's emphasis on ECS is misleading.
 The transient climate response TCR is the temperature change at the time of CO2 doubling.
 The most realistic empirical estimate of TCR, which takes into account of the urban warming and the millennium warming cycle is 0.85 °C in 125 years.

 Heartland 12th Conference on Climate Change

 The Heartland Institute is holding the 12th International conference on climate change in Washington, DC today and tomorrow, March 23-24, 2017.
-The Heartland newsletter says the conference presents scientists, economists and US elected officials who “will explain how and why the Trump administration should reset climate policy away from the fake science and alarmism of the Obama years and toward real science and data.”
+The Heartland newsletter says the conference presents scientists, economists and US elected officials who will explain how and why the Trump administration should reset climate policy away from the fake science and alarmism of the Obama years and toward real science and data.
 Watch live video streaming of the conference here.

 Lifetime Performance of World 's First Offshore Wind Farm

 The world 's first offshore windfarm is now being dismantled in Denmark.
 It operated for 25 years from 1991 to 2016 with a lifetime capacity factor of 22%.
-Cost and operating statistics of its operation lead to the conclusion: “While turbines are getting larger, able to operate at lower wind speeds, and improving their capacity factors, the total lifecycle cost per unit of energy provided from offshore wind has not perceptibly decreased from 1991 to 2015.
-Higher costs of O&M for larger turbines farther offshore seems to consume savings from higher capacity factors.”
+Cost and operating statistics of its operation lead to the conclusion: While turbines are getting larger, able to operate at lower wind speeds, and improving their capacity factors, the total lifecycle cost per unit of energy provided from offshore wind has not perceptibly decreased from 1991 to 2015.
+Higher costs of O&M for larger turbines farther offshore seems to consume savings from higher capacity factors.
 See here.